intel/iot-js-api/ocf/client.md

  Either the `properties` or the `links` property MUST be defined.

  The `interfaces` property MUST at least contain `"oic.if.baseline"`.

+ The `endpoints` property is an array of strings.
+Each string is a URI consisting of an origin (scheme and authority).
+It MUST contain at least one endpoint.

 <a name="clientresource"></a>
 ### 1.3.
 The `ClientResource` object